-KEY Keep an eye out for these symbols, which give important information about certain courses.
-F These courses have no prerequisites or developmental courses required.
-Q These courses are only offered in certain semesters. \land Students must earn a minimum grade in these courses to remain in the program. Į Eligible electives for this program are listed on the reverse.
+KEY KEY Keep an eye out for these symbols, which give important information about certain courses.
+These courses have no prerequisites or developmental courses required.
+Q These courses are only offered in certain semesters. \land Students must earn a minimum grade in these courses to remain in the program.
+Eligible electives for this program are listed on the reverse.
 Watch for this symbol.

-HELPFUL HINTS Summer and/or Winter Session classes may be available for your program to help you finish on time.
+Summer and/or Winter Session classes may be available for your program to help you finish on time.
 See your advisor or visit the online course search for availability.
-Taking 15 credits/semester or 30 credits/year will help you stay on track to finish your degree in two years.

-Math Transfer
+Math Transfer Associate in Science

-You should not enroll in this program unless you are ready to take Calculus I or higher.
-If you are not prepared for Calculus I, but are interested in pursuing a degree in math, please contact the science and math division at extension 1508 or sciencemath@massasoit.edu to make an appointment with a STEM coach to help you create a plan to get ready for Calculus I.
+You should not enroll in this program unless you are ready to take MATH 221 Calculus I or higher.
+If you are not prepared for Calculus I, but are interested in pursuing a degree in math, please contact the science and math division at extension 1508 or sciencemath@ massasoit.edu to make an appointment with a STEM coach to help you create a plan to get ready for Calculus I.